RobDWaller/robdwaller.github.io/_posts/2018-01-29-how-create-json-web-token-php.md

 $result = Token::validate($token, 'secret');
 ```

-It's perfect if you need to quickly implement authentication on a simple API.
+It's perfect if you need to quickly implement user authentication on a simple API.
 The library also offers more advanced usage and functionality if you'd like to [read the documentation](https://github.com/RobDWaller/ReallySimpleJWT/blob/master/readme.md).

 ## How to Build a JSON Web Token in PHP